Sport & Exercise Science BTEC (L3)

 Develop your knowledge and understanding of scientific principles and ethical issues through the study of sport, exercise and health.
 This qualification provides you with a firm theoretical and practical grounding and prepares you for future employment or higher education.

-5 GCSEs at Grade 4 (C) including English and maths (or equivalent) or a First Diploma with Merit profile You should be interested in all aspects of sport and sport performance.
+5 GCSEs at Grade 4 (C) including English and maths (or equivalent) or a First Diploma with Distinction profile You should be interested in all aspects of sport and sport performance.

 Unit 2 – Functional Anatomy

 Unit 3 – Applied Sport and Exercise Psychology

 Unit 5 – Applied Research Methods in Sport and Exercise Science

 Unit 6 – Coaching for Performance and Fitness

 Unit 10 – Physical Activity for Individual and Group-based Exercise

 Unit 12 – Sociocultural Issues in Sport and Exercise

 Unit 1 – Sport Physiology

 Unit 4 – Field and Laboratory-based Fitness Testing